bbauska/JS-CellarDoor/README.md

 // Output: [2, 4, 6, 8, 10]
 ```

 In the example above, we have an array of numbers.
-We call the `map` method on the array and pass in a function as an argument.
-The function takes in a number as an argument and returns the number multiplied by 2.
-The `map` method then returns a new array with the result of calling the function on each element in the array.
+We call the `map` method on the array and
+pass in a function as an argument.
+The function takes in a number as an argument and returns
+the number multiplied by 2.
+The `map` method then returns a new array with the result of
+calling the function on each element in the array.

 In this example I multiplied each number by 2, but you can do whatever you want in the function.

-## Filter
+<h3>Filter</h3>

-The `filter` method takes in a function as an argument and returns a new array with all the elements that pass the test implemented by the function.
+The `filter` method takes in a function as an argument and returns a new array with all the
+elements that pass the test implemented by the function.
 Here is an example:

 ```js
 const numbers = [1, 2, 3, 4, 5];